mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 {: #fig-example-environment title="Example environment"}

 {{fig-example-environment}} illustrates a client-initiated flow.
-We also discuss inbound connections in this document.
+We also discuss inbound connections in this document in {{connection-establishment}}.

 # The datagram mode

-Our first mode of operation, called the datagram mode in this document, enables the client and the concentrator exchange raw IP packets through the Multipath QUIC connection.
+Our first mode of operation, called the datagram mode in this document, enables the client and the concentrator to exchange raw IP packets through the Multipath QUIC connection.
 This is done by using the recently proposed QUIC datagram extension {{I-D.pauly-quic-datagram}}.
 In a nutshell, to send an IP packet to a remote host, the client simply